 The pivotal moment came when a teacher walked into a classroom on the last day of my senior year.
 They asked for me by name and requested that I share with them all of the technology I had used.
 This way, they could help other students in the future.
 That was the moment that I would decide to create my website and help other students.

-Since then, several other websites have started that provide free resources on assistive technology and vision impairment.
+Since then, several other websites have started that provide free resources on assistive technology and vision loss.
 I wish I had many of these resources while I was in school, since they have so much great information.
 Instead, I jokingly tell people that my website would be less exciting if I had access to assistive technology.
 Read the posts on these websites and share them so that people can continue to develop these resources.

 Support policies and legislation that impacts the future of assistive technology